-If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article is for you.
+If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article has been written just for you.

 I was recently leading a workshop on time management for the local branch of the mental health charity Mind* in London.
 One of the things that came up was everyone’s love affair with the snooze button.